MyAllocator/myallocator-pms-php/README.md

-#myallocator-php-sdk
+#myallocator-pms-php

-MyAllocator PHP SDK (JSON & XML).
+MyAllocator PMS PHP SDK (JSON & XML).
 Property management systems (PMS) can use this SDK to quickly and reliably integrate with the MyAllocator API to enable distribution for their customers.

+Note, this is not the BuildToUs PHP SDK for OTA's.
+The BuildToUs PHP SDK can be found at https://github.com/MyAllocator/myallocator-ota-php

 MyAllocator API Version: 201408

-MyAllocator PHP SDK Documentation [http://myallocator.github.io/myallocator-php-sdk-docs/]
+MyAllocator PHP SDK Documentation [http://myallocator.github.io/myallocator-pms-php-docs/]

 MyAllocator API Documentation [http://myallocator.github.io/apidocs/]